L-Cysteine

 These studies provide scientific insights into L-Cysteine benefits:

-No randomized clinical trials have evaluated L-cysteine supplementation (excluding NAC) for antioxidant support, skin health, or detoxification in humans.
+No randomized clinical trials have evaluated L-cysteine supplementation for antioxidant support, skin health, or detoxification in humans.

 Mechanistic studies indicate glutathione precursor potential, but clinical evidence from RCTs is absent.